East Riding Senior Cup R1

 One bright spot was the surprise appearance of Adelphi goer, ale afficianado, Hull City fan and author (his "Kissing the Badge - How Much Do You Know About 20 Years Of The Premier League" is a must-read for any football fan) Phil Ascough - or @audaciouschip as the rest of the Twitterati know him.

 Taking advantage of another 'International Break', Phil decided on a trip out east for his Saturday afternoon footy fix and arrived at Low Farm.
 Excellent.
-Even better, he decided to blog about the afternoon's events for the estimable Two Unfortunates website and the results can be found here
+Even better, he decided to blog about the afternoon's events for the estimable Two Unfortunates website and the results can be found here.

 Thankfully, Phil's diligence means I don't need to recount the precise details of another early cup exit here.
 Nor do I need to introduce you to our opponents - you just need to read the aforementioned piece to learn they are a quality side.